I want to share insights from my 30+ years of coaching this wonderful game…My message to coaches…

 3. Control the controllable.
-There are only a few things you have control over – and the weather, the officials, the fans, the other team aren’t among them.
-How you respond to those things are within your control, though, as are your effort and your attitude.
-Don’t waste any time concerning yourself about things that you cannot control.
-Stay positive and remember in the end it all balances out.
+There are only a few things you have control over – and the weather, the officials, the fans, and the other team aren’t among them.
+How you respond to those things is within your control, as are your effort and attitude.
+Don’t waste time concerning yourself with something you cannot control.
+Stay positive, and remember that it all balances out in the end.

 4. Set high expectations for yourself and your team.
-Not just in wins and losses, but also with how you represent yourselves in terms of behavior and sportsmanship.
-If you personally live by the expectations you set, the players will follow suit.
+Not just in wins and losses but also in how you represent yourselves in behavior and sportsmanship.
+If you live by your expectations, the players will follow suit.

-5. Don’t allow the winning and losing to define you.
-Practice hard, and prepare, but remember that you’re dealing with teenagers, not professionals.
-The process is as much a part of it as the results – being a teammate, caring for each other, knowing you’ve given your best…the winning and losing takes care of itself.
+5. Don’t allow winning and losing to define you.
+Practice hard, and prepare, but remember that you’re dealing with developing players, not professionals.
+The process is as much a part of it as the results – being a teammate, caring for each other, knowing you’ve given your best.
+The winning and losing take care of themselves.

 6. Take lots of pictures.
-One day you are going to have made so many memories for so many kids – and it’s all going to go by way too quickly.
-All the hours, the travel, the hard work – do your future self a favor and get lots of video and pictures so you can relive all of the joy and happiness you are going to share with your players.
+One day you will have made many memories for so many kids – and it’s all going to go by way too quickly.
+All the hours, the travel, the hard work – do your future self a favor and get lots of videos and pictures so you can relive all the joy and happiness you will share with your players.

 7. Train your players as much as you can with a ball at their feet.
 Don’t get caught up in the “no cleats the first week of practice” rule – kids come to soccer practice to play soccer, not run in circles all day.
 Be creative when you plan so they can work on all aspects of the games in the exercises you prepare for the players.

 8. Finally, smile a lot and make it fun.
-With all of the ugly stuff happening in the world, and the demands that are being asked of our students, allow them to experience a little laughter and joy on the field.
-Eat meals together; sing on the bus rides – in 20 years that’s the part they’re all going to remember anyway.
+With all the ugly stuff happening in the world and our students’ demands, allow them to experience a little laughter and joy on the field.
+Eat meals together; sing on the bus rides – in 20 years, that’s the part they’re all going to remember anyway.